CatalystCode/Handwriting/README.md

 # Handwriting
-Code and procdures for handwriting object detection and recognition
+Code and procedures for handwriting object detection and recognition

 # Business Problem
 We teamed with major global professional services organization to improve their contract search and knowledge extraction results.